jedick/R-help-chat/README.md

     - [Source citations](https://python.langchain.com/docs/how_to/qa_sources/): Model response is structured to cite the sources (sender and date) for each answer
 - Options for remote or local processing to balance performance, price, and privacy
     - Remote processing: OpenAI API for embedding and LLM
-    - Local processing: [Nomic](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) embedding and [Gemma](https://huggingface.co/HuggingFaceTB/SmolLM3-3B) LLM
+    - Local processing: [Nomic](https://huggingface.co/nomic-ai/nomic-embed-text-v1.5) embedding and [SmolLM3](https://huggingface.co/HuggingFaceTB/SmolLM3-3B) chat model

 ## Usage